 The Cloud Operating Model takes the best of the public cloud experience and applies it to the existing operational realities of private cloud, public cloud and edge environments.
 This can significantly accelerate your ability to deliver trusted business-centric outcomes.

-While alluring in its promise, no public cloud can mystically solve all pre-existing workload issues and they may introduce their own unexpected costs – and there can be value in cloud as a destination, but that isn’t the whole story.
+While alluring in its promise, no public cloud can mystically solve all pre-existing workload issues and they may introduce their own unexpected costs.
+There can be value in cloud as a destination, but that isn’t the whole story.
 The operating model is what ensures continued innovation while enabling agility, flexibility and the ability to respond to new challenges.
 An organization delivering on its mission is dependent on its operating model to effectively leverage the platforms, assets and skillsets available to them.

 High performance organizations recognize that they can’t retain the manual IT processes and practices that they previously used in their legacy data center designs.
 Core to the Cloud Operating Model though is how a broad range of individual stakeholders experience the increased speed to market, efficiency, and scalability.